 I am, in the big scheme of things, one of the most energy-intensive humans in the history of planet Earth.
 I have been lofted, here – to the wilds of Alaska – on wings of petrol.
 As I march across the tundra, diving through rain squalls and smelling of urethane and curry, I am an ambassador from another world.
 I am a glowing scion of the hydrocarbon empire, carrying my torch through the barbarian lands.
 The bears, and sheep, the caribou: they all know I’m not one of their own.
 Because I smell of oil.

 I am not self-reliant, any more than the satellite, executing its first orbit around the Earth, can claim to have got there on its own.

 As modern humans, we are intimately connected into the fossil biome.
-The health and extent of ancient peat bogs is, strangely enough, one of our vital environmental concerns.
-Those bogs transformed sunlight into organic matter, which was then metamorphosed inside the earth.
-Their chemical energy became our hydrocarbon fossil fuels.
-Fossil fuels, and in particular the transportable, storable energy of liquid petroleum fuel, is inextricably woven into our entire civilization’s infrastructure.
-Geysers of fossil fuel provide the energy budget to lift the skyscrapers of the modern age.
+The health and extent of ancient peat bogs and plankton is, strangely enough, one of our vital environmental concerns.
+Those bogs, and those plankton rafts, transformed sunlight into organic matter, which was then metamorphosed inside the earth.
+Their biological energy became our fossil fuels.
+Fossil fuels, and in particular the transportable, storable energy of liquid petroleum, is inextricably woven into our entire civilization’s infrastructure.
+Geysers of fossil fuel provide the energy to lift the skyscrapers of the modern age.
 It’s a gigantic subsidy, passed forward through geological time.